 - Fresh herbs add a much brighter, spring-like taste, especially when home-grown and picked immediately before using.
 Plant a windowsill or balcony garden with fresh herbs—save money on dried herbs and have superior, home-grown ingredients at the tip of your scissors.

 - Use double the amount of fresh herbs than dried as the flavor of fresh herbs is weaker.

-Pair with a crusty fresh bread - olive baguettes work especially well.
+- Pair with a loaf of crusty fresh bread.
+Olive baguettes work especially well.